the-arkhive/digital-footprint/README.md

 ***
 ### KeePassXC
 #### Overview
 The solution to my password woes.
-KeePassXC is a wonderful piece of software.
+[KeePassXC](https://keepassxc.org/) is a wonderful piece of software.
 Totally free, totally open source, highly featured, and with some work, cross platform.
-There are browser extensions for auto fill, mobile apps and with a bit more work syncing of your encrypted database between any instance of the software.
+There are browser extensions for auto fill, mobile apps and with a bit more work syncing of your encrypted passwords between all devices.
 I use this software to generate passwords, save login data, and even store some notes containing sensitive information I want access to anywhere.
-I have it set to unlock with a master password on my desktop and the mobile app I happen to use makes me use my master password every 2 weeks, otherwise my vault is locked behind biometric authentication and a PIN.
+I have it set to unlock with a master password on my desktop and the mobile app I happen to use has my vault locked behind biometric authentication and a PIN with my master password being needed every two weeks.
+You can even set up a duress PIN that you can enter if you are being forced to unlock your database that triggers a mass deletion.

-As far as mobile apps go they all basically just are interfaces for reading the database file.
+As far as mobile apps go they all are basically interfaces for reading the database file.
 I am an iOS user and have found the app Strongbox to do what I want, but it is a paid app.
-Strongbox has a subscription option, but also offers a single lifetime purchase.
-I valued the feature set of Strongbox enough for how often I use it that that purchase made sense.
+Strongbox has a subscription option, but also offers a single lifetime purchase that is a bit hefty.
+I valued the feature set of Strongbox enough for how often I use it that that purchase made sense and I have most definitely saved money compared to the subscription for how long I’ve been using the app.
 There is a truly free alternative provided below, but from what I can tell it doesn’t offer quite the same features.
 For Android I have provided what seems to be the standard app, and I will test it myself soon.

 #### Install
 For desktop operating systems install is quite easy.
 Visit the [website](https://keepassxc.org/), download the installer for your platform of choice and run it.
-On launching the application your will be prompted to either open a database or make a new one.
+On launching the application you will be prompted to either open a database or make a new one.
 Make a new one and start adding passwords.

 For the iOS apps linked below setup is similar.
 Simply install, lunch, and make a database.
 Choose somewhere to save it and begin adding passwords.

 Android I assume is similar, but I have not actually tested it yet.

 Migration to this app can be a mixed bag.
-Coming from other password managers should be as simple as finding the export option in your previous manager, selecting export to CSV, and then slecting import from CSV in KeePass, but this is only doable in the desktop app.
+Coming from other password managers should be as simple as finding the export option in your previous manager, selecting export to CSV, and then slecting import from CSV in KeePass, but this import is only doable in the desktop app as far as I can tell.
 Make sure to delete the CSV file after import as it has all your passwords in plaintext within it.
 Migrating from iCloud passwords is worse, as there is no option to export your saved passwords, they must be manually copy pasted.
-While an absolute pain, I took that process as an opportunity to prune my saved passwords and run a bit of an audit on passwords I used across multiple sites, and removing accounts for websites and services I hadn’t used in years.
+While an absolute pain, I took that process as an opportunity to prune my saved passwords and run a bit of an audit on passwords I used across multiple sites, and remove accounts for websites and services I hadn’t used in years.
 Migrating from a browser’s password manager, like Chrome or Edge, follows similar steps as other password managers.
 Export your passwords and import into KeePass.
 Each users system is going to be slightly different so providing an explicit step by step is a challenge.

 ##### Recommended Apps
 - iOS (App Store links)